lamberta/devkit-doc/api/math.md

 	* `y {number} = 0`
 	* `radius {number} = 0`

+Creates a Circle.

 ### circle.scale (factor)
 1. `factor {number}`
 2. Return: `{this}`

+Scales the position and radius of the circle by a factor (where 1 = 100%).

 ## Class: math.geom.Rect